shikijs/shiki/DESIGN.md

 ### Where does Polacode fit?

-Polacode generate themed tokens as Shiki does.
+Polacode generate tokens as Shiki does.

 Rendering should take two parts:

 - HTML renderer: same as Shiki, this should be customizable
-- HTML to IMG: no options
+- HTML to IMG

-## Repos

-Find a way to auto generate these repos from upstream:

-- grammars
-- themes

-### Core

-- tokenizer (Onigasm, tokenize all lines)
-- themer
-- resolver
-  - resolve extension to grammar
-  - resolve embedded grammars
-  - tokens -> themed tokens
-- renderer
+---

+Polacode has access to Webview, can measure glyph width -> can export to SVG.
+Make Shiki renderer more focused on HTML.
+Make Polacode export sketch/svg/etc.